On a Problem of Steinhaus: Strongly piercing sequences via stick-breaking games

 The original proof of this statement in~\cite{BruijnE49} provides an elegant explicit example of the desired sequence.
 Namely, it is proved there that the sequence of fractional parts of the numbers $x_i=\log_2(2i-1)$, $i=1,2,\ldots$, has the claimed strong piercing property.
 It is also proved in~\cite{BruijnE49} that the constant $\frac{1}{\ln 2}$ in this result is optimal.
-For the sake of completeness, we present their proof of this fact.
-In particular, the key Lemma~\ref{lem:gamma2n} also plays a role in the proof of Theorem~\ref{thm:s}.
+For the sake of completeness, we present the proof of de Bruijn and Erd\H{o}s of this fact.
+The key Lemma~\ref{lem:gamma2n} implying it will also play a role in our proof of Theorem~\ref{thm:s}.